Importance of Payroll Records

 Academic Year Faculty Early Retirement employees must enroll for direct deposit each year.

 The direct deposit authorization form is available online through the State Controller's Office (SCO) website.
-Please submit the signed original form to Human Resources.
+You can either submit the signed original form to Human Resources or email it to payroll.
+If you email it, make sure only the last four of your SSN is showing.
 All completed Direct Deposit forms are mailed to the SCO for processing.

-If you are unable to access the direct deposit authorization form online, the form is also available with Human Resorces in Sierra Hall, Rm 110.
+If you are unable to access the direct deposit authorization form online, the form is also available with Human Resources in Sierra Hall Room 101

 When a warrant is issued, federal and state income taxes are withheld and forwarded to the Internal Revenue Service, Franchise Tax Board, Medicare and Social Security on the employee's behalf.
 Miscellaneous deductions, such as garnishments and deferred compensation (TSAs/403Bs, etc.), may also be withheld and forwarded on the employee's behalf.